Cassandra Cain: Batgirl

 Bruce Wayne sends Cassandra to Barbara Gordon, currently functioning as Oracle.
-Barbara says she prefers to live alone but since Cassandra is never home and doesn't talk, it is just like living alone.
+Barbara says she prefers to live alone but since Cassandra is never home and does not talk, it is just like living alone.
 A telepath "rewires" Cassandra's brain so that she can think with words and use language, but these abilities come at some cost to her ability to read people's body language.
 As she had relied completely on this ability to fight, she is unable to effectively fight crime.
 Worried, Bruce Wayne takes away her costume and begins training her in defensive skills.

 Cassandra soon discovers that the assassin Lady Shiva can read people like she used to be able to and asks Shiva to reteach her.
 Lady Shiva accepts on the condition that they would have a duel to the death a year later.
 As Cassandra would rather be "perfect for a year" instead of "mediocre for a lifetime", she accepts the offer.
 When the women fight in a year's time, Cassandra dies within minutes.
 Shiva then restarts her heart, realizing Cassandra had a death wish, so that they can have a real fight.
 In the subsequent fight, Cassandra beats Shiva but does not kill her.